iMovie is a versatile video editing app available on Macs, iPads, and iPhones. Best of all – it’s free!

-- Click on YouTube & Facebook (if you want to export just a still for creating a thumbnail, choose Save Current Frame).
+- Click on Export File (if you want to export just a still for creating a thumbnail, choose Save Current Frame).

-- In the pop-up window you can enter a title, description, and tags.
-Don’t worry about this too much – you’ll edit this in YouTube later.
+- In the pop-up window, you can enter a title, description, and tags.

 - In Resolution choose the highest quality – usually HD 1080p or 4K.
 The options you see will depend on your project’s resolution.